baumrock/RockForms/docs/process-input/readme.md

 }
 ```

 This will send an (admittedly ugly) email to you and your client.
 If you also want to send a confirmation to your client you can make your emails look nicer with custom HTML.
-RockMails can help here ;)
+RockMails can help here!

+## processInput()

+This method is executed on every form submission, even when the form has errors or is spam.

-## Throwing Errors
+### Throwing Errors

+In `processInput` you can add custom logic and throw custom arrows like this:

 ```php
 public function processInput()